-Integration of pathology, strategies for examination/evaluation and interventions to inform the physical therapist's management of the disorders of the cardiovascular, pulmonary, intergumentary, genitourinary systems; amputation and complex medical and surgical diagnoses.
+In this seminar course, students integrate pathology, strategies for examination/evaluation and interventions to inform the physical therapist's management of individuals with disorders of the cardiovascular, pulmonary, lymphatic, integumentary, and genitourinary systems, oncology, amputation and complex medical and surgical diagnoses.
+Integration of content related to palliative medicine, critical care, and health/wellness/health promotion, and emergency department PT practice will take place.
 Prerequisite(s); if any: DPT 689.
 Co-requisite(s): DPT 691, DPT 692, DPT 695, DPT 696, DPT 697, DPT 698, and DPT 699.